-Briefly, serial section tomography entails slicing a block of tissue into many ultra-thin sections, and then tiling each slice with many overlapping microscope pictures.
+Briefly, serial section tomography entails slicing a block of tissue into many ultra-thin sections and then tiling each slice with many overlapping microscope pictures.
 A serial section aligner is a software process for stitching back together all of those images into a seamless digital representation of the entire 3-D sample.
 It often takes many millions of individual pictures to cover just a small fraction of a brain.
-With very large numbers of images, inevitably some are lost, damaged or otherwise distorted making the reassembly process quite challenging.
-It's also a very large problem best solved on supercomputers such as Janelia's.
+With huge numbers of images, inevitably, some are lost, damaged, or otherwise distorted, making the reassembly process quite challenging.
+It's also a huge problem best solved on supercomputers such as Janelia's.

-APIG undertook its alignment software effort as an adjunct to our Optical Array Tomography Tools project, for which it was decided that we should create maximum utility for our client/customers by creating the means to acquire high quality serial section data, and deliver the result as a fully aligned optical stack.
+APIG undertook its alignment software effort as an adjunct to our Optical Array Tomography Tools project.
+It was decided that we should create maximum utility for our client/customers by creating the means to acquire high-quality serial section data and deliver the result as a fully aligned optical stack.
 The best available starting point was an EM aligner written here by Louis Scheffer, an excellent solution to a one-off problem Lou had been working on, not immediately applicable to other data.

-Bill Karsh’s efforts over the last four years have been to produce a general purpose aligner for serial TEM, block-face SEM and optical data sets, generally anything we might produce here at Janelia.
-The result is one of the fastest and largest scale aligners in existence, capable of aligning modest data sets in hours and billions of images in just days.
+Bill Karsh’s efforts over the last four years have been to produce a general-purpose aligner for serial TEM, block-face SEM, and optical data sets; generally, anything we might produce here at Janelia.
+The result is one of the fastest and largest-scale aligners in existence, capable of aligning modest data sets in hours and billions of images in just days.
 This is currently the de facto aligner at Janelia.
-It resides in the public domain (link here: https://github.com/billkarsh), and has been used at several other academic institutions (Harvard, Max Planck).
+In addition, it resides in the public domain and has been used at several other academic institutions (Harvard, Max Planck).